alu111222333/JSONtemplate/README.md

 You can use **"json2html"** name or **"jth"** for access to [library methods](#basic-only-3-methods).
 In examples below i use "jth" prefix.

 # Basic example
-Library need JQuery for network requests.
-This is example code for processing data from server.
+Library not use jQuery for network requests.
+Was implemented FETCH and XMLHttpRequest for fallback capability.
+Example below show standard way to work with server response.
 ```javascript
 jth.getJSON("api/get_info.php",function (json){ //send request to API
     if (isGoodResponse(json)) {